 How Diana Taurasi built a successful career.
 Explore key moments that defined the journey.

-Diana Taurasi is a celebrated American former professional basketball player, renowned as one of the greatest in WNBA history.
-She spent her entire 20-year career with the Phoenix Mercury.
-Taurasi gained prominence during her college years at the University of Connecticut, where she led the team to an impressive three consecutive NCAA championships, solidifying her legacy in women's basketball.
+Diana Taurasi is an American former professional basketball player, celebrated as one of the greatest in WNBA history.
+She played 20 seasons for the Phoenix Mercury.
+Taurasi gained prominence playing college basketball for the University of Connecticut, where she led the team to three consecutive NCAA championships.

 In 2000, Diana Taurasi enrolled at the University of Connecticut (UConn) and began playing for the women's basketball team.

-In 2004, Diana Taurasi was drafted first overall by the Phoenix Mercury in the WNBA draft and was named the 2004 WNBA Rookie of the Year.
-She also won an Olympic gold medal as a member of the U.S. national team in 2004.
+In 2004, Diana Taurasi was drafted first overall by the Phoenix Mercury in the WNBA draft and won an Olympic gold medal as a member of the U.S. national team.

-In 2004, Diana Taurasi was selected first overall in the WNBA draft by the Phoenix Mercury, and she scored 22 points in her debut against the Sacramento Monarchs.
+In 2004, Diana Taurasi was selected first overall in the WNBA draft by the Phoenix Mercury and scored 22 points in her WNBA debut against the Sacramento Monarchs.
 She was also named to the Western Conference All-Star team and won the WNBA Rookie of the Year Award.

-In 2005, Diana Taurasi began her international career by playing for Dynamo Moscow; however, the team was eliminated in the EuroLeague quarter-finals.
+In 2005, Diana Taurasi began her international career playing for Dynamo Moscow.

 In 2006, Diana Taurasi won her first WNBA scoring title.

-In 2006, under coach Paul Westhead, Diana Taurasi had a historic season, leading the league in scoring, earning a third All-Star Game selection, and breaking Katie Smith's league record for points in a season with 741 points.
-She also set a WNBA record with 121 three-pointers in a single season, averaging a WNBA record 25.3 points per game.
+In 2006, under coach Paul Westhead, Diana Taurasi had a historic season, leading the league in scoring.
+She broke Katie Smith's league record for points in a season with 741 points, averaged a WNBA record 25.3 points per game, and set a WNBA record with 121 three-pointers in a single season.
+She also scored a then-league record 47 points in a triple-overtime victory against the Houston Comets, making a then-WNBA record eight three-pointers during the game.
+Despite her performance, the Mercury missed the playoffs.

-In 2007, Diana Taurasi reached the WNBA playoffs for the first time and led the Phoenix Mercury to their first WNBA title.
-With this victory, she became the seventh player to win an NCAA title, a WNBA title, and an Olympic gold medal.
+In 2007, Diana Taurasi reached the WNBA playoffs for the first time and led the Phoenix Mercury to their first WNBA title, becoming the seventh player to win an NCAA title, a WNBA title, and an Olympic gold medal.

 In 2008, Diana Taurasi won her second WNBA scoring title.

-In the 2009 season, Diana Taurasi was named the WNBA MVP and led the Phoenix Mercury to their second WNBA championship, earning the WNBA Finals MVP award.
-She became the second player to win the scoring title, MVP award, WNBA Championship, and Finals MVP in the same season.
+In the 2009 season, Diana Taurasi was named the WNBA MVP and led the Phoenix Mercury to its second WNBA championship, winning the WNBA Finals MVP.
+She became the second player to win the scoring title, MVP award, a WNBA Championship, and Finals MVP in the same season.

 In the fall of 2009, Diana Taurasi was invited to the USA Basketball women's national team training camp.